jccpalmer/docs/software/pi-hole.md

 # Project scope

 This document describes how to set up Pi-Hole for network-wide ad blocking.
-It also includes steps for how to set up Unbound for recursive DNS resolution.
+It also includes optional steps for setting up Unbound for recursive DNS resolution in case you don't want to use a third-party DNS resolver like Google or Cloudflare.

 <details><summary>Overview</summary>